Vitamin D, Calcium, and Bone Health

 What is vitamin D?

-Vitamin D is a fat-soluble vitamin, which means it is stored in the body’s fatty tissue.
+Vitamin D is a hormone, although most commonly known as a fat-soluble vitamin, which means it is stored in the body’s fatty tissue.
 People normally get vitamin D through exposure to sunlight, which triggers vitamin D production in the skin.

 Vitamin D is found naturally in very few foods.
 In the United States, it is routinely added to milk and infant formula.
 Other good food sources are egg yolks and some types of fish such as salmon and mackerel.
 Vitamin D is also available in nutritional supplements.
 Vitamin D is the only vitamin made by your own body.
 Other vitamins, like A, B, and C only come from food and supplements.